 They pause for a few moments, turning in dazed circles, before they stop, look at each other, and bolt out of the room.

 “We have to find the captain,” they exclaim as they dash down towards the decks.
-Thankfully, it doesn’t take them long.
-After only a few moments of searching, they find the captain lounging around at the bow of the boat, surrounded by a big crowd.
+Thankfully, it does not take them long.
+After only a few moments of searching, they find the captain surrounded by a big crowd of people, lounging around at the bow of the boat.

 They run up and try to talk with him.